hirwa-nshuti/UnderstandNN/README.md

 # Understanding Neural Networks

-A repository designed for replication of different Neural networks from different Research papers.
+A repository for deep diving into Deep Learning in Python most implementation will be using Pytorch framework